genostats/Fantasio/vignettes/Fantasio.Rmd

 Please refer to the manual function of read.bed.matrix, set.stats and select.inds if needed (package gaston).

-Please make sure that you have atleast some individuals with a phenotype of 2 (sick), the package only computes HBD, FLOD scores and HFLOD scores with attained individuals :
+By default, the package only computes HBD, FLOD scores and HFLOD scores for affected individuals (phenotype = 2).
+So make sure that affected individuals have status 2.
+In the case of the HGDP-CEPH data, there is no information on phenotypes so phenotype is 1.
+We show below how deal with this situation.

 You can insure that your bed.matrix object is created and have the data needed with :